lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 The first five minutes of the second hour will be spent connecting people with similar interests and setting up breakout rooms.
 Rubin staff will always be on hand to answer questions and provide assistance with DP0-related work during this time.

-Assemblies will occur biweekly on Fridays from 9am to 11am US Pacific time (alternating with `Stack Club`_; 4pm UTC).
-Everyone is welcome to attend, the assemblies are not restricted to delegates.

 .. _DP0-Delegate-Programming-Assemblies: